LRSD CTE Logo

 We equip tomorrow's workforce!

-The Career and Alternative Education Department at LRSD is a part of Teaching and Learning and has four components:
+The Career and Alternative Education Department at LRSD is a part of Secondary Education Network 1 and has two components:

 2. Metropolitan Career-Tech Center